Phantas0s/questions-job-interview/README.md

 ## Deadlines

-* Who decides the deadlines?
+* Who decides the of deadlines?
 How?
 * Are estimations considered as hard deadlines?
-* Are the deadlines flexible?
-Can we change the scope if the deadlines are too short?
+* Is it possible to change the scope of the tasks if it's clear that the deadlines are too short?

-## Technologies

-* What's the technical stack used in the company?
-* I saw you're using `<insert-random-technology-here>`.
+* Do you think a "healthy" amount of pressure on developers is necessary for them to do their best work?

+## Legacy Systems and Complexity

+* Do you consider part of your codebase as legacy?
 Why?
-* Do you enforce the development environment, like OS or IDE?
+* Do you have some practices or processes to avoid technical debt?
+* Do the management knows the cost of complexity in the codebase?
+* How do you reduce the entropy in your codebase?

 ## Holidays